 ✍️ Editor's take: TopAgentsRanked can help you find an agent fast, but with poor quality control and no savings, alternatives offer better value.

-TopAgentsRanked — along with its smaller sister site, Agent Machine — is a free service that connects home buyers and sellers with real estate agents.
+TopAgentsRanked — along with its smaller sister sites, Agent Machine and RealEstateAgents.com — is a free service that connects home buyers and sellers with real estate agents.

 The company makes big claims about its vetting process and promises to match you with the top agents in your area.
 But when we put our team of mystery shoppers to work, we found TopAgentsRanked falls short in almost every category.